The US consumer is stronger than investors think, Bank of America says

 After recently eliminating its call for a recession in 2024, BofA's economics team expects consumer spending to rise 2.3% in 2023 (up from 2.1% previously) and 1.1% in 2024 (up from 0.1% previously).

-This, BofA equity and quant strategist Savita Subramanian argues, means consumer discretionary stocks should be priced differently.
+This, BofA equity and quant strategist Savita Subramanian argues, means Consumer Discretionary stocks should be priced differently.

 "Our economists forecast a soft landing, but investors appear positioned for a [Great Financial Crisis]-style recession," Subramanian wrote in a new note on Monday.
 "Active funds’ relative weight in Consumer Discretionary is at all-time lows in our data history for both long-only funds and hedge funds."

 In the note, Bank of America upgraded the consumer discretionary sector (XLY) to Overweight from Underweight.
-The call comes as some of the sector ETF's largest holdings including Home Depot (HD) and TJX Companies (TJX) are set to report earnings amid a week headlined by retail.
+The call comes as some of the sector ETF's largest holdings including TJX Companies (TJX) are set to report earnings amid a week headlined by retail.

-July's retail sales report due out Tuesday morning is expected to show sales grew 0.4% in July.
-Sales increased 0.2% in June, marking the third-straight month of annual increases.
+On Tuesday, July's retail sales report showed sales increased 0.7% in July, marking a fourth-straight month of increases and well above June's increase of 0.2%.

-"The mere sidestep in activity, rather than outright contraction, demonstrates an underlying resilience in spending throughout the first half of 2023," Wells Fargo's Economics wrote on Friday.
+"The mere sidestep in activity, rather than outright contraction, demonstrates an underlying resilience in spending throughout the first half of 2023," Wells Fargo's economics team wrote on Friday.

-In earnings so far this quarter, consumer discretionary has outperformed other sectors, posting the biggest earnings beat so far this quarter, per BofA.
+In earnings so far this quarter, Consumer Discretionary has outperformed other sectors, posting the biggest earnings beat so far this quarter, per BofA.

-In a separate note released Monday, BofA equity analysts Roberty Ohmes and Alexander Perry boosted their prices targets on Dick's Sporting Goods (DKS) from $170 to $180 and Academy Sports and Outdoors (ASO) from $75 to $80.
+In a separate note released Monday, BofA equity analysts Robert Ohmes and Alexander Perry boosted their prices targets on Dick's Sporting Goods (DKS) to $180 from $170 and Academy Sports and Outdoors (ASO) to $80 from $75.

 "A rebound in Consumer Discretionary valuations could support DKS and ASO, especially as Leisure Brands and Retailers generally outperform in the first year of bull markets," the analysts wrote.